07 Nov '19

 in plain language, what do you want a student to learn through the process of completing your assessment task? (that will help with coming up with some learning outcomes)

-how might the concept/tool and the creative process shape the responses to the problem? can you use this to your advantage in encouraging students to attain the learning outcomes?
+how might the concept/tool and the creative medium shape the responses to the problem? can you use this to your advantage in encouraging students to attain the learning outcomes?

 how are you going to constrain the scope of your task so that it supports students from a wide range of backgrounds/abilities?